jax-ml/jax/docs/301/remat.md

 print_saved_residuals(f2, W1, W2, W3, x)
 ```

-Here, the values of two `sin` applications are saved because they are
+Here, the outputs of two `sin` applications are saved, because they're
-arguments in subsequent applications of the
-{func}`jax.checkpoint`-decorated `g` function, and inputs to a
+inputs to later applications of the checkpointed `g`, and inputs to a
 {func}`jax.checkpoint`-decorated function may be saved.
-But no values of
+But no `cos` outputs
-`cos` applications are saved.
+are saved.

 To control what's saved without editing the function to be differentiated,
 name the values you care about with